Hasan Badi': Life

-He is Mohammed Hassan ibn Muhammad Reza ibn Hussein ibn Muhammad Hadi Behbehani Shirazi, better known and nicknamed "Badi'", titlled as "Nusrat al-Wizarah Shirazi".
+He is Mohammed Hassan ibn Muhammad Reza ibn Hussein ibn Muhammad Hadi Behbehani Shirazi, better known and nicknamed "Badi'", titled as "Nusrat al-Wizarah Shirazi".
 He was born in 1872 in Kadhimiya in the Ottoman vilayet of Baghdad.
 His father, Reza Behbehani, was an Iranian merchant living in Basra, who was born in Shiraz and moved to Basra to work at an early age, and settled there.

 He studied literature and Arabic in Basra and also learned French.
 At the beginning of the Persian Constitutional Revolution in 1905, he founded the "Iranians of Basra Society", and published his poems and articles in support of constitutionalism in Habl al-Matin.
 After the overthrow of Mohammad Ali Shah Qajar in 1909 and the proclamation of the constitution, he held a glorious celebration.
 After the constitution expired in 1911, he continued writing about Iran in newspapers.

 Immigrated to Iran in 1920.
 Joined the Ministry of Foreign Affairs and was appointed to the Iranian consulate in several cities, including: Karbala, Basra, Baghdad, Herat and Beirut.